Enginerd14/Visual-Sound-Level-Meter/JOURNAL.md

 ## 29/11/25 - Designing the PCB

 Now that I had a working breadboard, I looked at making a Printed Circuit Board to house the components for my project.
-I have decided to make 3 PCBs for the 3 different parts of my project.
+I thought about making 3 PCBs for the 3 different parts of my project.
 One for the TDA7266 amplifying circuit with the microphone.
 One for the LM3915 IC.
 And one for the LED bar graphs.
 I started with the LM3915 PCB.
-On the right is my first attempt.
+Below is my first attempt.
 When I tested the PCB, I found that the top LED bar graph turned on before the bottom one did which is the opposite of what was expected.

 https://github.com/user-attachments/assets/6355bcd3-a77e-4e1f-9847-a17f8e9ea8c8